morrelinko/simple-photo-docs/docs/library.md

 If you added more than one storage locations to your storage manager,

-you can use the `'storage'` option to explicitly define the storage location to save the
+you can use the `'storage_name'` option to explicitly define the storage location to save the

 photo.
 This value takes the name that was used when adding the storage.